Non-cooperation movement (1971): 22 March

-March 23
+23 March

 On this day, the flag with the map of independent Bangladesh was hoisted in place of the Pakistani flag everywhere in East Pakistan, except the cantonment, airport and governor's house.
 On this day, Sheikh Mujibur Rahman officially hoisted this flag for the first time at his house on Road No. 32 in Dhanmondi.
 According to his pre-announced instructions, a general holiday is observed across the country on this day.
 Maulana Bhasani's NAP observed the Pakistan Day as 'Independent East Bengal Day'.

-On this day, the flag of independent Bangladesh was hoisted by protesters at the diplomatic offices of different countries in Dacca.
-The flag of independent Bengal was hoisted at the British Deputy High Commission and the Soviet Consulate in the morning.
-The Pakistani flags were hoisted by the supporters of Pakistan at the embassies of China, Indonesia, Iran and Nepal, Pakistan's ally at the time, first, but later the students lowered them and hoisted the map-embossed Bangladesh flag.
+On this day, the flag of independent Bangladesh was hoisted at the diplomatic offices of different countries in Dacca.
+The flag of independent Bengal was hoisted at the British Sub-High Commission and the Soviet Consulate in the morning.
+The embassies of China, Indonesia, Iran and Nepal, Pakistan's ally at the time, first hoisted Pakistani flags, but later the students lowered them and hoisted the map-embossed Bangladesh flag.
 However, no flag was hoisted at the US consulate in Dacca that day.

 Due to the unstable situation in the country, President of Pakistan Yahya Khan canceled the scheduled Republic Day speech and issued a written statement.

 Although there was no discussion between Sheikh Mujibur Rahman and Yahya Khan on that day, there was a discussion between Awami League and President Yahya Khan's advisers.
 Awami League representatives presented the draft proposal of the 6-point system of governance.
 In the evening, the economic aspects of the regime were discussed again.

 Zulfikar Ali Bhutto held a meeting with President Yahya Khan and his Chief Secretary Lt.
 Gen. Pirzada on this day.
 Also, leaders of various political parties from West Pakistan came to Dacca and held a meeting with Yahya Khan that day.

 On the same day, riots between Bengalis and Muhajirs took place in several places in East Pakistan instigated by the Pakistan Army.
 During the riots there were casualties from army firing.

-March 24
+24 March

-Awami League and President Yahya Khan and his advisers discussed the economic sections of the draft constitution proposed on the 23rd.
+Awami League and President Yahya Khan and his advisers discussed the economic sections of the draft constitution proposed on the 24rd.

-On this day, Awami League representatives proposed confederation instead of federation in the draft constitution.
+On this day, Awami League representatives proposed a confederation instead of federation in the draft constitution.
 But the government opposed it as it was in conflict with the constitution of Awami League.

 President Yahya Khan held a meeting with People's Party leader Zulfikar Ali Bhutto on that day, but most West Pakistani political party leaders left East Pakistan.

 Sheikh Mujibur Rahman advised to strengthen the movement on this day.
 Tajuddin Ahmad demanded the announcement of the President as soon as possible.

 Muhajir residents in Mirpur, with the help of Pakistani army intelligence, lowered Bangladeshi flags and black flags from the roofs of Bengali houses there and set them on fire, causing panic in the area.

 The Pakistan Army unloaded its weapons from the MV Swat in Chittagong port and faced strong resistance from fifty thousand people.